nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_composition.md

   </tr>
 </table>

 Each child **.section** of Composition.section is used to represent a sub-heading within a topic level of the source consultation.
-These are often referred to as SOAP headings but the set of headings/groupings supported by source system consultations is more diverse than the original SOAP classification.
+These are often referred to as SOAP headings, but the set of headings/groupings supported by source system consultations is more diverse than the original SOAP classification.

-The subssection level is optional because a top level **Composition.section** may be used to contain unstructured (flat) record entries.
+The subsection level is optional because a top level **Composition.section** may be used to contain unstructured (flat) record entries.

-A top level **Composition.section** must not be used to represent both unstructured (flat) record contentent and a structured consultation (SOAP Heading structured consultation), therefore **Composition.section.entry** and **Composition.section.section** attributes are mutually exclusive.
+A top level **Composition.section** must not be used to represent both unstructured (flat) record contentent and a structured consultation (SOAP Heading structured consultation).
+Therefore, **Composition.section.entry** and **Composition.section.section** attributes are mutually exclusive.

 ## Structured Consultation Content - SOAP Headings ##